hdgarrood/hdgarrood.github.io/_posts/2015-12-10-when-to-use-the-purescript-ffi.md

 things that arguably don't really need it.
 By contrast, I've been writing Haskell for over 3 years now, and I have *never* used the Haskell FFI.

-Before I start I want to make it clear that I don't want you to stop using it entirely other than inside bindings libraries.
+Before I start, I want to make it clear that I don't want you to stop using it entirely other than inside bindings libraries.
 There are still plenty of situations where it makes sense.
 I also don't want you to feel guilty whenever you do decide to use it.
 Your time is valuable, and I won't claim to be a